n8n-io/n8n-docs/docs/insight2/actions/actions/index.md

 ## Available actions

-Some of the actions that Insight Support are
+Some of the actions that Insight² Support are

    Action| Description|
    ----| -----------  |
    Show alert | Show an alert message as a bootstrap toast           |
    Run query | Run any of the data queries that you have created           |
    Open webpage | Go to another webpage in a new tab          |
-   Goto app | Go to another Insight application          |
+   Goto app | Go to another Insight² application          |
    Show modal | Open any modal that you've added          |
    Close modal | Close any modal that you've added if its already open          |
    Copy to clipboard | Copy any available text that you see on the application to clipboard          |